Intoxication with coumarin-based rat poison (poisoning with anticoagulant rat poison) in Dogs

 The most important facts at a glance

-Treatment requires immediate veterinary assistance, including inducing Vomiting, administering activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
-It binds toxins in the gastrointestinal tract to prevent their absorption into the body., and, above all, administering vitaminVitamins are organic compounds that are necessary in small amounts for the normal growth, development, and physiological function of the body.
+Treatment requires immediate veterinary help, including vomiting, activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
+It binds toxins in the gastrointestinal tract to prevent their absorption into the body., and especially the administration of vitaminVitamins are organic compounds that are necessary in small amounts for the normal growth, development, and physiological function of the body.
 Vitamins must mostly be obtained through food, as the body cannot produce them or not in sufficient quantities.
-K1 to restore blood clotting.
+K1 to restore blood coagulationBlood coagulation is a process that helps stop Bleeding when a blood vessel is damaged.
+Platelets and certain proteins in the plasma form a blood clot that seals the wound..
 In severe cases, blood transfusions may be necessary.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is often good with rapid treatment, but may be more guarded in cases of severe Bleeding or organ damage.
+It can provide information on how a disease is expected to develop. is often good with rapid treatment but can be more guarded in cases of severe bleeding or organ damage.
 As a preventive measure, pets should be kept away from rat poison and alternative pest control methods should be considered.

 Causes